It was the future we all wanted so desperately to come true…

 “Forget squeezing millions from a few megahits at the top of the charts,” Chris Anderson famously wrote in his ‘groundbreaking’ Wired article that started a misguided revolution.
 “The future of entertainment is in the millions of niche markets at the shallow end of the bitstream.”

 The Truth: Instead of unleashing a torrent of successful niches, the internet has actually made blockbusters bigger than before.
-All while starving artists down the tail.
+All while artists starve down the tail.

 “So, while the tail is very interesting, the vast majority of revenue remains in the head,” Google CEO Eric Schmidt brutally revised just a few years later.
 “And this is a lesson that businesses have to learn.
 While you can have a Long Tail strategy, you better have a head, because that’s where all the revenue is.”